daker/blog/_posts/2013-09-21-14-25-introduction-to-web-components-next-generation-markup.md

 The W3C defines it as follows :
 > custom elements let authors define their own elements, including new presentation and API, that can be used in HTML documents

 This means you will be able to create new HTML elements and extend the existing DOM objects with new ones.
-The name of any custom element must begin with ```x-``` :
+The name of any custom element must contain a dash (-) :

 ```html
 <element name="x-foo-bar" constructor="XFooBar">